7 Steps To Withdrawal From Lortab

-Withdrawal from Lortab (hydrocodone), a combination of acetaminophen and hydrocodone, will likely be the hardest thing you ever do.
+Withdrawal from Lortab (hydrocodone) will hurt.
+A way I like to put it is likely be the hardest thing you ever do.
 No one wants to experience the wide array of symptoms that comes with opiate withdrawal.

 While it is extremely easy to say, “That’s it!
 I’m done!” it’s another thing to actually do it and stick with it.
 Most times, addicts don’t even know where to begin to start the quitting process.
 Below are seven basic steps that you can do to begin a world free from addiction.